hybridgroup/gopherbot/assembly/visor.md

 ## Test the RGB LED strip

-Run a test program to make sure that the LEDs are wired correctly by plugging in the Circuit Playground Express to a battery or your computer's USB port.
+Run the pre-loaded test program to make sure that the LEDs are wired correctly by plugging in the Circuit Playground Express to a battery or your computer's USB port.
 If the RGB LED strip does not light up, it might be due to a mis-aligned "+" connector inside the plastic housing.
-For information on how to correct this, [click here]().
+For information on how to correct this, [click here](./rgb-led.md).

 ## Place gel strip inside visor